nkateko75/-nkateko75/README.md

 ![GitHub streak stats](https://streak-stats.demolab.com/?user=nkateko75&theme=nord)

+## 🌟 My Mission:
+- To build secure, efficient, and user-friendly applications that make a positive impact.
+I strive to bridge the gap between cybersecurity and development to create robust and innovative solutions.
 ## 🔒 Cybersecurity Expertise:
 - Extensive experience in identifying and mitigating security vulnerabilities.
 - Conducted security assessments, penetration testing, and risk management.